Press check

 Gasoline ration stamps being inspected at the United States Bureau of Engraving and Printing in Washington, D.C.

 The printing press check is a step in the printing process.
 It takes place after a printing press is set up but before the print run is underway.

 Herzliya Airport (Israel) Runway location and Traffic Pattern chart (left) was erroneously printed as a result of "black layer" 180° misplacement.
 The corrected chart is on the right.

 While errors should be corrected during the Color Proofing and proofreading stages, the main purpose of a press check is to make sure that the color on press comes as close as possible to the color proof.
 Color proofs are valuable guides, but due to the inherent differences between color proofing techniques and printing itself, proofs will match the printed sheet with varying degrees of exactness.
+Beyond color, press checks allow verification that requested corrections and all proofed elements are present and correctly positioned.

 Areas that are commonly evaluated at a press check are: